ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 * `low`
 * `lowest`

-Listeners are triggered in the order of those priorities.
+Listeners are triggered in the order of those priorities (first `highest`, then `high`, etc.).
 For multiple listeners attached on the same priority, they are fired in the order of the registration.

 **Note**: If any listener {@link module:utils/eventinfo~EventInfo#stop stops} the event, no other listeners including those on lower priorities will be called.